oroinc/documentation/user_guide/leads.rst

 This is a simple but useful report, with which you can see how many leads were created on a specific date for all of your channels.

-To see the report go to *Reports and Segments → Reports → Leads → Leads By Date*
+In order to see the report go to *Reports and Segments → Reports → Leads → Leads By Date*

 It shows: